lawlesst/vitro-template/solr/README.md

 ##Solr directory

-Add overrides for VIVO's Solr here.
+Add overrides for Vitro's Solr here.

 Your additions should follow the structure from Vitro here: https://github.com/vivo-project/Vitro/tree/develop/solr